xnopre/adventofcode-2020/day22/README.md

 Defend your honor as Raft Captain by playing the small crab in a game of Recursive Combat using the same two decks as before.
 What is the winning player's score?

-Answer:
+Your puzzle answer was 32751.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.